 The Inquest Process

 When someone has died and the Coroner has requested an Inquest, the usual process is to “open” the inquest as soon as possible after the death.
-Then they postpone the hearing so the family can have a funeral.
+Then the Coroner postpones the hearing so the family can have a funeral.